recalledz/way-of-ascension/docs/ARCHITECTURE.md

 * **`mutators.js`** – Functions that modify the feature’s state slice.
 They act as the sole entry point for state mutations, helping you track where changes occur.
 The weapon generation mutator, for example, writes a generated weapon into `weaponGenerationState.generated`:contentReference[oaicite:3]{index=3}.
 * **`selectors.js`** – Functions that read values from the feature’s state.
 They often wrap logic functions to calculate derived values.
 The `rollWeaponDropForZone()` selector samples the appropriate loot table and returns a generated weapon based on the current zone:contentReference[oaicite:4]{index=4}.
 * **`ui/`** – Feature‑specific UI modules.
 These typically import selectors to display state and call mutators in response to user actions.

+### Feature Descriptor Contract (key + initialState())
+Every feature exports a descriptor object with a unique `key` and an `initialState()` function.
+The registry uses this contract to compose the root state and bootstrap feature hooks.

 ### Proficiency feature